Undergraduate Education at MIT

 - Evaluating current and proposed one-on-one and community-based academic support programs to augment student academic success across all cohorts.

-- Implementing programs and initiatives that help create a supportive environment for and build self-confidence in all students.
+- Implementing programs and initiatives that help create a supportive environment for students and build their self-confidence.
 This includes identifying and implementing strategies to help students thrive at MIT.

 - Developing initiatives that increase student engagement in experiential learning outside the classroom and help cultivate confident, well-rounded graduates with strong communication skills and leadership experience.

 - Partnering with Information Systems & Technology to modernize the Student Information System to support the community’s needs and improve the educational experience.